sapphonie/tf2-FallDamageFixer/README.md

 ~~* On plugin reload every player has to rejoin the server for sdktools to rehook them as an entity.
 This only applies if you manually reload the plugin thru `sm plugins reload tf2FallDmgFix`~~ should be fixed

+### shoutouts to twiikuu

+this plugin as a concept (deterministic fall dmg) is included in twiikuu's [tf2 comp fixes](https://github.com/ldesgoui/tf2-comp-fixes) plugin. cheers twiikuu!